A fight can be a good thing, sometimes

 Whether you are in the throes of newly wedded bliss or have been married for 20 long years, having disagreements or arguments along the way is almost a given, but it is a healthy part of any relationship and has a grounding effect on the relationship.
 It is also an indicator of how close or distant you are as a couple.

-“Some arguing is necessary in a relationship,” points out Jane Greer, PhD, a NYC-based marriage and family therapist.
+“Some arguing is necessary for a relationship,” points out Jane Greer, PhD, an NYC-based marriage and family therapist.
 “If you never make it clear that you disagree with one another, then the anger and resentment go underground and come out in retaliatory behaviours, which can weaken your relationship.”

 Fight 1: How to spend the money, honey?

 How and where to spend money, is a common argument that will erupt between couples at some point in their lives.
 Even the most compatible pairs can have differences on how to spend their hard-earned cash.